 In 2022, we are shifting our client delivery model to work through a team-based approach that ensures our clients receive the benefit of each team member’s unique skills and experiences while also leveraging our combined capacity for impact-generating.
 We believe this better positions us to work on complex community challenges and source innovative solutions collectively.

 As a firm driven by a commitment to equity, we have been increasingly frustrated with the analog nature of consulting.
 Our current business model has us hired by institutions to work on their behalf to advance their causes, building knowledge and content that is shared in small networks of leadership.
 We meet with several thousand people annually, but frame our findings and recommendations for a limited number of beneficiaries.
 In many ways, this is a necessary construct of our work and we are proud of the ways our work leads to increased impact.

 But we believe we can also work differently, more equitably, and with an eye toward unleashing information to benefit many more people, institutions and causes.
 Later this year, we are relaunching CULTIVATE as an online content platform and social network, allowing for the forming of individual and institutional cohorts to advance collective goals.
 At Next Stage, we aim to decrease barriers to access for change leaders who, like us, share a desire to create a community that is positive and prosperous for all individuals.

 A Courage to Change

 Today we are celebrating our courage to change, to recognize that what worked before is no longer sufficient.
-This year, we will highlight on our blog additional case studies of nonprofits, private sector companies and philanthropies that have embraced a will to change in service to increasing impact and creating a more sustainable community.
+This year, we will highlight on our blog and social media additional case studies of nonprofits, private sector companies and philanthropies that have embraced a will to change in service to increasing impact and creating a more sustainable community.

 Got a courage to change story that needs to be told?
 Drop me a line.